Introduction

 The Global Shift Away from Single-Use Plastics

 The Environmental Imperative The environmental hazards of single-use plastics are well-documented, with their persistence in ecosystems leading to widespread pollution.
-In response, governments worldwide are legislating bans on plastics, paper, and Styrofoam disposables, signaling a clear shift towards more sustainable materials.
+In response, governments worldwide are legislating bans on plastics, paper, and Styrofoam disposables, signalling a clear shift towards more sustainable materials.

 Sugarcane Bagasse: The Eco-Friendly Alternative